albertsegura/Decoder_3to8/README.md

 Decoder_3to8
 ============

-Example of use of a 74HC238 decoder
+Arduino UNO example of use of a 74HC238 decoder